attractivechaos/kann/doc/01dev.md

 input, truth output, cost, hyperparameter and so on.
 KANN gives a node a specific meaning by putting one label on the node.
 A KANN model is a labeled computational graph.

+The example here demonstrates the so-called symbol-to-number differentiation.
+[TensorFlow][tf] and [Theano][theano] use symbol-to-symbol differentiation
+by augmenting the computational graph with derivative nodes.
+We refer to the [Deep Learning book][dlbook] for details.

 ### Backpropagating matrix products